 Teacher Step by Step: A 3-D lesson should insist that students think deeply.
 Provide time and space for the students to experience the phenomenon and ask questions.
+The student sheet provided below provides guidance but is only an example of how students might respond.

-1. Introduce Phenomenon and develop problem statement:
+- 1. Introduce Phenomenon and develop problem statement: - a.

-- a.
 Have students write questions about the phenomenon on their student sheet. - b.
 Discuss student questions and guide them to the focus question: How does the Natural Gas-liquid become a gas?